 Greg Warsen is the fifth Padnos/Sarosik Endowed Professor of Civil Discourse at Grand Valley.

-Dr. Warsen also serves on the faculty of the Educational Leadership Department and as the Graduate Program Director for the Educational Specialist in Educational Leadership which prepares future central office administrators.
+Dr. Warsen also serves on the faculty of the Educational Leadership Department and as the Graduate Program Director for the Educational Specialist in Leadership which prepares future central office administrators.
 Prior to this appointment, he served in PK-12 roles for 25 years initially as an ELA and Psychology teacher and then for 20 years as an administrator at both the building and central office level, including the Superintendency.
 He earned his master’s and doctorate degrees at Western Michigan University.

 Dr. Warsen can be most easily reached at [email protected].